 LIDAR is a laser-based remote sensing technology and stands for Light Detection and Ranging.
-It is a technology widely used in the domain of geographical information system (GIS) for surveying and mapping different kind of natural resources and infrastructures.
+It is a technology widely used in the domain of geographical information systems (GIS) for surveying and mapping different kind of natural resources and infrastructures.

 As a matter of fact the LIDAR technology is being used in numerous scientific fields, related to geomatics, which are relying on high accuracy definition of terrestrial three-dimensional points position.
 This includes to combine these data with an extremely precise and faithful calculation of the distances and angles between them.
 LIDAR is well known and often chosen for its ability of producing high-resolution maps for a broad range of activities like remote sensing, atmospheric sensing, geomatics, geography, geomorphology, archaeology, forestry, contour mapping, laser altimetry, geographic informatics, etc.